Dia de los Muertos

 Dia de los Muertos (Day of the Dead) is a special holiday celebrated annually in Mexico and parts of the United States honoring deceased loved ones.
 It embodies the belief that death is a natural and necessary part of life, inviting participants to celebrate rather than mourn.
 During the celebration, families and friends of departed loved ones create a space for them to return to the world of the living and celebrate those things which they enjoyed in life.

-The museum, along with Cazateatro and Danza Azteca, holds this biennial event, where families are invited to honor ancestors and celebrate the cycle of life and death.
+The museum, along with Cazateatro and Danza Azteca, holds this annual event, where families are invited to honor ancestors and celebrate the cycle of life and death.

 Admission is free.

 Watch this video to see the 2017 celebration.